Hobart-class destroyer: Armament

 Each ship's main weapon is a 48-cell Mark 41 Vertical Launch System.
-The cells are capable of firing the RIM-66 Standard 2 anti-aircraft missile or the quad-packed RIM-162 Evolved Sea Sparrow point-defence missile.
-The Force 2030 white paper indicates that the Hobarts Mark 41 launchers are likely to be capable (either as built or through later modification) of firing the RIM-174 Standard 6 anti-aircraft missile and the Tomahawk cruise missile.
+The cells are capable of firing the SM-2 Block IIIB Standard anti-aircraft missile or the quad-packed RIM-162 Evolved Sea Sparrow point-defence missile.

 The missiles are supplemented by two four-canister launchers for Harpoon anti-ship missiles, and a BAE Systems Mark 45 (Mod 4) 5-inch gun with a 62-calibre barrel.
 The 5-inch gun has a maximum range of 23.6 km.
 Two Babcock Mark 32 Mod 9 two-tube torpedo launchers will be carried, and used to fire Eurotorp MU90 torpedoes at submarines.
 For close-in defence, the ships will carry an aft-facing Phalanx CIWS system, plus two M242 Bushmasters in Typhoon mounts sited on the bridge wings.

 In November 2006, the Australian Government commissioned research on whether the AWDs should be equipped with anti-ballistic missile capabilities, most likely linked to the United States Department of Defense's Aegis Ballistic Missile Defense System.

 The Hobarts carry a single MH-60 Romeo version of the Seahawk.
 Two rigid-hulled inflatable boats are carried.

-In September 2021, Prime Minister Scott Morrison announced the purchase of Tomahawk cruise missiles to equip the AWDs with a land-attack capability as part of the AUKUS security pact.
-The sale of Tomahawk missiles to Australia was approved in March 2023.
+In 2009, the government announced in the 2009 Defence Whitepaper that the Hobarts would be armed with the Standard Missile 6 (SM-6).
+In August 2024, HMAS Sydney became the first of the Hobarts to fire a Standard Missile 6.

+In 2021, the government announced that the Hobarts would be armed with Tomahawk cruise missiles to enable them to strike land targets at greater distances up to 2500 km.
+In December 2024, HMAS Brisbane became the first of the Hobarts to fire a Tomahawk cruise missile.

+In 2022, the government announced that the Hobarts would be armed with the Naval Strike Missile to replace the RGM-84 Harpoon Block II which would more than double the strike range of the Hobarts.
+In June 2024, HMAS Sydney became the first of the Hobarts to fire a Naval Strike Missile.

+In 2024, the government announced that the Hobarts would be armed with the SM-2 Block IIIC missile.